OA-DET3D: Embedding Object Awareness as a General Plug-in for Multi-Camera 3D Object Detection: Conclusion and Discussion

-In this paper, we propose \systemname which can be plugged into the BEV-based multi-camera 3D object detection framework.
-The key innovation is to exploit the object-aware features to bring out the objects from the background, which can alleviate the deformation incurred during view transformation.
-That is, \systemname estimates the object depth map with object-level supervision and extracts the foreground pseudo-3D features, which give clear cues about the position and 3D structure of an object.
-By integrating these features into the BEV representation, we can obtain more descriptive features and improve their detection performance. plugged into two representative baseline networks, the consistent improvements on nuScenes demonstrate the effectiveness of our method.
+In this paper, we propose \systemname, a method that can be plugged into multi-camera 3D object detection frameworks.
+The key innovation of \systemname is utilizing object-aware features to distinguish objects from the background, thereby mitigating deformation effects resulting from view transformation.
+In other words, \systemname utilizes object-level supervision to estimate the object depth map and extract foreground pseudo-3D features that indicate an object's position and 3D structure.
+Integrating these features into the BEV representation enhances their descriptive capabilities for objects of interest and effectively improves detection performance.
+We implement our method in multiple representative baseline networks and demonstrate its effectiveness through consistent improvements on both the nuScenes dataset and the Argoverse 2 dataset.